eulasi/FlintsoneGroceries/app/src/main/java/com/clone/groceriesstoreclone/notes/HowTo.md

 ### Adding Third-Party Resources

 #### Adding Dependencies
-- Navigate to the `build.gradle` file of the app module.
-- Insert the required dependencies.
+- Navigate to the `build.gradle` file of the app module to insert the required dependencies.

 #### Create Mock API Endpoints
 - Develop a mock for the Products API.